grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "I do not," said Hemi, as another ping hit them.
 He turned back to his work on the sonar unit.

-Percy climbed up to the control room.
+Percy climbed to the control room.
 She worked with Gregory on the dive planes and the trim tanks to bring the to boat to a scant two meters off the bottom.
 She had them slow to two knots to make it less catastrophic if they hit anything -- there was no such thing as a perfect chart.
 Hemi reported that the cargo ship above them was creeping away ahead of the _Prospect_.

 After a few minutes Percy noticed that the regular pings had stopped.
 "Hemi, what the fuck is going on?
 No more pings?"

-"I am hearing high-speed ships heading toward the location of the last ping source."
-He called up.
+"I am hearing high-speed ships heading toward the location of the last ping source," he called up.
 "It is possible that all the pinging they were doing has attracted some unfriendly attention."

 "Ah," said Percy, "the Stilt City Authority ships are on them?"